Fact Sheet: Aboriginal Self-Government

 Self-government agreements are one means of building sound governance and institutional capacity that allow Aboriginal communities to contribute to, and participate in, the decisions that affect their lives and carry out effective relationships with other governments.
 Self-government agreements give Aboriginal groups greater control and law-making authority over a comprehensive range of jurisdictions, including governance, social and economic development, education, health, lands and more.

-In collaboration with its negotiation partners, Canada has signed 21 self-government agreements recognizing a wide range of Aboriginal jurisdictions that involve 35 Aboriginal communities across Canada.
+In collaboration with its negotiation partners, Canada has signed 22 self-government agreements recognizing a wide range of Aboriginal jurisdictions that involve 36 Aboriginal communities across Canada.
 Of those, 18 are part of a comprehensive land claim agreement (modern treaty).
-These figures include the Yale Final Agreement and the Tla’amin Final Agreement which have been signed, but are not yet in effect.
+These figures include the Yale Final Agreement, the Tla’amin Final Agreement and the Délı̨nę Final Self-Government Agreement which have been signed, but are not yet in effect.

 In addition to the comprehensive self-government agreements referred to above, other forms of governance or self-government have been negotiated and implemented in Canada.
 One example is the Nunavut Land Claims Agreement, a comprehensive land claim agreement where self-government aspirations are expressed through public government.
 This self-government is unique due to the fact that the Nunavut government represents all the people residing in the territory.

 Another example is the Cree in Quebec.
 Since the enactment of the Cree-Naskapi (of Quebec) Act in 1984, the nine Cree communities are not subject to the Indian Act.
 As such, the Cree community governments and the Cree Regional Authority manage a land regime, participate in an environmental and social protection regime and partner with various entities in economic development opportunities.
-Currently, negotiations are ongoing with the Cree Regional Authority to finalize a Cree Nation Governance Agreement, which would build upon the current governance arrangements.
+The 2008 New Relationship Agreement establishes an approach for modernizing the current Cree governance regime.

 Another form of self-government is sectoral negotiations, where only one or two jurisdictions are negotiated with an Aboriginal group.
 Examples of sectoral education negotiations include the Mi’kmaq Education Partnership in Nova Scotia and ongoing negotiations in British Columbia.
 A band can use the First Nation Land Management Regime to leave the Indian Act and take control of land management.
 The Regime accelerates First Nations' ability to manage their lands more effectively and efficiently than under the Indian Act.